Dee-12-code/dee-12-code/README.md

 Welcome to my GitHub profile!
 I'm a Software Engineer who turns ideas into real-world magic using code 💻✨
-Whether it's crafting beautiful UIs or building functional backends, I'm always in my zone 😎
+Whether it's crafting beautiful UIs or building functional backends, I'm always in my zone 😎 🚀 Just dropped my personal portfolio website!
+This is where I’ll be showcasing all my projects as a Frontend / Full Stack Web Developer 👨🏾‍💻✨.

+Check it out 👉 oladejijohnson.com
 ---

 ### 🚀 What I Do